joshnatis/hiss/README.md

-# hiss

 ## The `Hunter Open Source Club` HIStorical Society

+HISS.
 Meow.
 More to be written soon :-).

 ## Site Directory